 Editor’s Note: We recently sat down with Put-in-Bay resident Peter Huston.
-In addition to owning the First Island Son Bed and Breakfast on the island, and being the official ambassador of the Put-in-Bay Chamber of Commerce and Visitors Bureau, Huston and his wife Amy are year-round residents of the island.
+In addition to owning the First Island Son Bed and Breakfast on the island, and being the official ambassador of the Put-in-Bay Chamber of Commerce, Huston and his wife Amy are year-round residents of the island.
 We asked them to give us an insight into “island life” in the winter.

 Many people know what a summer day is like on Put-in-Bay.
 Hundreds of visitors come to our island each and every day to shop at our local boutiques, dine at a variety of local establishments that are a part of the “Put-in-Bay Foodie Trail,” and check out the magnificent view from high atop Perry’s Monument.
 However, very few know what this popular summer destination is like in the winter.

 On a “busy” day here in January, I look out my front window at home and can identify the owner of every car that goes by.
 We joke that we know who they are, where they’re going, and when they’ll be back.
 Most are heading to the Post Office.
 The Post Office is the social hub of the island and is just a short distance down the street from us.
 Because there is no home mail delivery on the island, everyone goes to the Post Office.
 It’s not just for the mail, but real daily social interaction too.

 This winter is the first year in quite a few that “Tippers” restaurant is closed for the winter.
 When Tip Niese was alive, he kept the place open 7 days a week.
 It was his “living room” and everyone was invited.
 Monday was Martini night.
 Wednesday was Euchre.
 The Senior Center had a “luncheon” there every Thursday, and daily a dependable group kept the bartender busy serving gossip and $2 beers.